Near-optimal Coresets For Least-Squares Regression: Unconstrained Multiple-Response Regression

-The running time of the proposed algorithm is $T\left(\matU_{\matA}\right)+O\left(rnk^2\right)$, where $T\left(\matU_{\matA}\right)$ is the time needed to compute the left singular vectors of $\matA$. \end{theorem} The approximation ratio in the above theorem is \math{2+O(\sqrt{k/r})}.
+The approximation ratio in the above theorem is \math{2+O(\sqrt{k/r})}.
 In Theorem~\ref{lem:lowerF}, we will give a lower bound for the approximation ratio which is \math{1+\Omega(k/r)}.
-We conjecture that our lower bound can be achieved, perhaps by a more sophisticated algorithm.
+We conjecture that our lower bound can be achieved (deterministically), perhaps by a more sophisticated algorithm or analysis.

-Finally, we note that the \emph{$\matB$-agnostic} randomized construction of~\cite{DMM08} achieves a $(1+\epsilon)$ approximation ratio using a significantly larger coreset, $r=O(k \log(k)/\epsilon^2)$.
-Importantly, they \emph{do not need any access to $\matB$} in order to construct the coreset, whereas our approach constructs coresets by carefully choosing important data points with respect to the particular target response matrix \math{\matB}.
+Finally, we note that the \emph{$\matB$-agnostic} randomized construction of~\cite{DMM08} achieves a $(1+\epsilon)$ approximation ratio using a significantly larger coreset, $r=O(k \log k/\epsilon^2)$.
+Importantly,~\cite{DMM08} does not need any access to $\matB$ in order to construct the coreset, whereas our approach constructs coresets by carefully choosing important data points with respect to the particular target response matrix \math{\matB}.
 We will also discuss $\matB$-agnostic algorithms in Section~\ref{sec:agnostic} (Theorem~\ref{lem:regressionG2agnostic}) and we will present matching lower bounds in Section~\ref{sec:lower}.